ncatlab/nlab-content/pages/8/0/4/1/1408/content.md

 (See [[Structured Spaces|StrSp, remark below prop.
 1.4.2]]).

-The admissibility structure does serve to allow the following definition
+The admissibility structure does serve to allow the following definition of _local_ morphisms of structure sheaves.

+#### In terms of admissibility structures

 +-- {: .un_defn}
 ###### Definition